 About this module

 Part of the Cochrane Interactive Learning course on Conducting an Intervention Review, this module explains how to select studies to include in a review and methods for collecting data.
 This module teaches you how to work out systematically and fairly which studies meet your criteria, and approaches for collecting different data types and formats from studies.
+It provides you with an example data collection form that you can use in your intervention review.

 What you can expect to learn (learning outcomes)